kingron/ProxyTester/README.md

 - Allow download/update proxy list from internet by given url or builtin free server, any internet proxy service provider website page or API was supported.
 - Export passed proxies list into file
 - Report if proxy type is wrong, for example report `Wrong proxy type, should be HTTP but HTTPS used` if set as https but the proxy server is HTTP.
+- Support to verify external ip address if match the proxy or not

 <hr/>